bhsavionics/bhsavionics.github.io/README.md

 Before submitting, please test changes locally to ensure they work as expected across devices, especially for mobile compatibility.

 ### Issues and Feedback
-If you encounter any bugs, issues, or have suggestions, please check the [Issues](https://github.com/bhsavionics/issues) tab and create a new issue if it hasn’t been reported.
+If you encounter any bugs, issues, or have suggestions, please check the [Issues](https://github.com/bhsavionics/issues) tab and create a new issue if it hasn't been reported.
 We appreciate feedback on functionality, design, and user experience!

 ### License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.